 There are three main types of Great Dane breeders: backyard, agility, and confirmation.
 A backyard breeder might have many litters, take credit card or PayPal payments, and neglect to screen potential families.
 Agility breeders focus on athletic ability, so the dogs are leaner and more agile.

 At Abbastan Danes, I breed to confirmation standards.
 That means my puppies tend to be larger and more muscular, with amazing angles.
 They’re a joy to look at, but their personalities and temperaments are also wonderful.
 I don’t breed for financial gain, which is why I highly recommend joining our email list to receive updates on puppies.
 You’ll be the first to know when a new litter is expected.

 If a puppy isn’t the right fit for your home, but you still love the breed, I strongly encourage adoption.
 You can search for breed-specific shelters, and Abbastan occasionally places Danes into their new forever homes.
 These dogs are usually between 2 – 4 years old.

 If you’d like to be notified when an older Dane becomes available for adoption, please sign up here.

 I fell in love with showing Great Danes the first time I stepped into the ring.
 If you’re interested in joining a lovely community of people who truly appreciate their Danes and the breed in general, showing can be a lot of fun!

 Most Abbastan Danes are companion dogs, but if you’re interested in showing I encourage you to learn more.
 If you have any questions about showing your Great Dane, I’m always happy to help (my contact information is below).

-If possible, I encourage you to come out for a visit to our home in southern Maine, where you can meet our Dane family and learn more about the breed.
+If possible, I encourage you to come out for a visit to our home in Central Florida, where you can meet our Dane family and learn more about the breed.
 You can call me directly at (352) 860-2793 or reach out using this form.